Get Clear Answers About Your Divorce

-Aurora families choose Nussbaum Law because we make the process faster, more affordable, and easier to understand from the first conversation.
+Aurora families choose our firm because we explain the process clearly from the first consultation.

-Aurora families often ask us three things in their first call: how long the process takes, what it will cost, and whether they can settle without going to court.
-The answer depends on your specific circumstances, but most Ontario divorces resolve through negotiation or mediation rather than a trial.
+Common questions in Aurora divorce cases include how long the process takes, what it will cost, and whether cases can settle without going to court.
+The answer depends on your circumstances, but most Ontario divorces resolve through negotiation or mediation rather than trial.

-Nussbaum Law gives you direct answers from day one.
-We will explain which resolution method fits your case, what your legal rights are, and how to protect your children and your finances through each stage.
+Nussbaum Law gives you direct answers from the first consultation.
+We’ll explain which resolution method fits your case, what your legal rights are, and how to protect your finances through each stage.

 Any questions?
 We are here to help!